Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 Next.js and PWAs

 Next.js is a popular React framework that is well-suited for building Progressive Web Apps.
-With built-in server-side rendering, automatic static optimization, and support for features like service workers, Next.js provides an excellent foundation for building high-performance PWAs.
+It provides a strong foundation for high-performance PWAs with SSR and static optimization.

 Conclusion